ElenaCherpakova/concert-diary/README.md

 # Concert Diary 🎵

 Concert Diary is a full-stack web application built with Node.js, Express, MongoDB, and EJS.
-It allows users to efficiently track and manage their attended concerts, providing a seamless experience for concert enthusiasts.
+It enables users to efficiently track, add, update, and delete their attended concerts, providing a seamless experience for concert enthusiasts.
+The application empowers users to maintain a personalized diary of their concert experiences, making it easy to manage and organize their concert records.
+With features such as user registration, authentication, search, filter, pagination, and secure server-side validation, Concert Diary ensures a robust and user-friendly platform for concert enthusiasts to keep track of their favorite events.

 ## Features ✨